postmanlabs/labs-docs/src/pages/docs/administration/SCIM-provisioning/scim-provisioning-overview.md

 ## Enabling SCIM provisioning

-You must have SSO configured prior to enabling SCIM for your Postman team.
+You must have SSO configured before you can enable SCIM for your Postman team.

 > To use SCIM, you must have only one SSO method configured.
-If you have more than one SSO method enabled, you will not have the option to generate a SCIM API key.
+If you have more than one SSO method enabled, you won't have the option to generate a SCIM API key.

 <!-- -->
 > Learn [how to configure SSO in Postman](/docs/administration/sso/admin-sso/).